Aaron-Bopp/TIM/40_Evergreens/An experienced note taker knows how to work efficiently.md

 #### [[An experienced note taker knows how to work efficiently]]

+%%
+This means knowing when to delete a note.
+This means knowing when to rely on the systems you have setup in your vault.
 #TO/TEND/WATER
+%%
 This means knowing when you can offload work to your [[second brain]] and free yourself to do the more important work.
 For me one of the major [[friction]]s of [[note writing|note taking]] is deciding when to do work.
 [[Productivity tools are often most useful in how much work they inspire you to do]] and my [[second brain]] inspires me to do so much work, but sometimes I will put time into a task I know I want to get done, but after putting five or ten minutes into it, I am less happy than I was before.